Store Mapping

 val hugo: Person = nameLens.set(fritz2, "hugo") // hugo = Person(1, "hugo")

-As you can see, there is no magic; just plain old function calling.
+As you can see, there is no magic, just plain old function calling.

-val interestsStore: Store<List<Interest>> = storeOf(emptyList())
+val interestsStore: Store<List<Interest>> = storeOf(emptyList(), job = Job())

-We can define a Lens that does the mapping between the list and the String based CSV representation:
+However, this representation does not fit the requirements of the specific UI-fragment - but no worries!
+Simply define a Lens that does the mapping between the list and the String based CSV representation:

 val interestLens: Lens<List<Interest>, String> = lensOf(